Isle of Mull

 Along from the distillery, and the nearby pub/restaurant, you will find Explore Mull which provides alsorts of visitor information and booking services in their new exhibition trailer.
 Tel: 07812 543190.

-Taigh Solais is the new Marine Visitor Centre by the harbour/marina.
-The centre includes a small aquarium with touch pools, 20-seat cinema room, gift shop, etc. Tel: 01688 302876.
+Taigh Solais is the newly built visitor centre by the marina.
+The centre includes toilets, showers and laundry facilities for visitors, as well as the Mull Aquarium with touch pools, gift shop, etc. Tel: 01688 302876.

 At number 28 on the Main Street, you can visit the Hebridean Whale and Dolphin Trust which has a multimedia exhibition and gift shop.
 Open during the summer Monday-Friday 10am-5pm and weekends from 11am-5pm.

-The museum on Main Street is open Easter - mid-October, Monday - Friday (10am - 4pm).
+The Mull museum on Main Street is open Easter - October, Monday - Saturday (10am - 4pm).
 Operated solely by volunteers.
 Donations welcome.

 In 1997, the old Victorian Gothic primary school opened as the home of An Tobar Arts Centre with exhibition, cafe, plus performance and youth projects spaces.
 This can be found up the steep hill on Argyll Terrace (Tel: 01688 302 211 / Fax: 01688 302 218).
 The cafe and shop are open Tuesday - Saturday, 10am - 4pm.